 Specifically, the allosteric binding within the limbic system leads to the anxiolytic effects seen with diazepam.
 Allosteric binding within the spinal cord and motor neurons is the primary mediator of the myorelaxant effects seen with diazepam.
 Mediation of the sedative, amnestic, and anticonvulsant effects of diazepam is through receptor binding within the cortex, thalamus, and cerebellum.

+Diazepam is highly lipophilic.
+While there is a moderately quick onset of action, the drug quickly redistributes.
 Once in the body, diazepam is mostly broken down by the CYP2C19 and CYP3A4 enzymes to several active metabolites, mainly desmethyldiazepam.
 Other minor active metabolites include oxazepam and temazepam.
-The average half-life of oral diazepam and desmethyldiazepam are about 46 hours and 100 hours, respectively.
+The average half-lives of oral diazepam and desmethyldiazepam are about 46 hours and 100 hours, respectively.
 Potent inhibition of the 2C19 enzyme by certain drugs (fluoxetine and chloramphenicol) and 3A4 enzymes by certain medications (ketoconazole, protease inhibitors, erythromycin) may cause increased levels of diazepam, while inducers of 2C19 (rifampicin and prednisone) and 3A4 (carbamazepine, topiramate, phenytoin, St. John's wort, rifampin, or barbiturates) may cause lower levels.
 Metabolites of diazepam are conjugated with glucuronide and excreted almost entirely in the urine.

 Diazepam is available in multiple formulations, including oral tablets, intramuscular injections (IM), intravenous injection (IV), or rectal gel.
 Of note, oral tablets have a more reliable absorption and controlled release when compared to IM.